 Defend your family with vaccinations

-If that doesn't sound like fun, there are some things you can do to prevent the flu.
-No. 1?
+If that doesn’t sound like fun, there are some things you can do.
+The top tactic in protecting your child from the flu?
 Get a vaccination.

-So when should the family take a trip to the pharmacy or doctor's office?
-As soon as the vaccine is available, the CDC suggests.
+And when should the family take a trip to the pharmacy or doctor’s office?
+As soon as the vaccine is available, the CDC says.

 Prevent the spread of the flu at home